KimberlyWolf/katacoda-scenarios/README.md

 <https://www.katacoda.com>

 *This link is the direct download page of Node.js.
-This was provided from Katacoda themselves.*
+This was provided from Katacoda themselves:*

 <https://nodejs.org/en/download/>

 <https://hub.docker.com>

+### NOTE:

+When creating and pushing files to GitHub, using "git push origin" does NOT create or update the program on Katacoda.
+I am not sure why that happens!
+Using "git push" is the only way to combat that.
+I am not sure if this effects creating branches or not.
+Testing that has been done in a separate repo shows that creating a branch and using "git push origin -*branch name*-" does NOT add it to Katacoda.

+-Kim